Frequently Asked Questions

 What if an officer has received training which is not listed on his/her training record?

-The officer can submit a copy of the training certificate presented at the completion of the course and POST will add this training to his/her record.
+The officer can submit a copy of their training certificate presented at the completion of the course and POST will add any training that meets POST requirements to the officer's training record.
+Please be sure to include the Officer's Okey # on any submissions.
+It is recommended that officers use the training submission cover sheet found at web link http://www.gapost.org/pdf_file/trngcvr.pdf .